Contents:

 How do you approach individuals about STEM mentoring?

-There’s lots to consider when approaching individual company employees for mentoring.
+There’s lots to consider when approaching someone for mentoring.
 Follow this checklist to make sure you have the best chance of receiving a response:

 STEM mentoring checklist: Things to do when approaching individuals directly